 We're working to localize Seattle's economy.

-We believe our best hope for a creating real and lasting prosperity is a bottom-up reclaiming of our economies and communities.
+We believe our best hope for creating real and lasting prosperity is a bottom-up reclaiming of our economies and communities.
 Join the hundreds of other local businesses, entrepreneurs, farmers, investors, and citizens who are committed to buying, producing, and investing locally.

 Together, we're building a resilient, vibrant, and inclusive local economy.